RobbeDGreef/Dynamic-lakeside-wallpaper/README.md

 Simple dynamic lakeside wallpaper for gnome

-The imagery and a template for the .xml files were taken from an old commit of [this](https://github.com/b1izzard-34/Dynamic-gnome-wallpapers "Original gnome wallpaper repo") github repo unfortunately the lakeside art was taken out of the repo so you'll have to look in the early commits to find it.
+The art and a template for the .xml files were taken from an old commit of [this](https://github.com/b1izzard-34/Dynamic-gnome-wallpapers "Original gnome wallpaper repo") github repo unfortunately the lakeside art was taken out of the repo so you'll have to look in the early commits to find it.